jimmy-little/jimmy-little.github.io/_posts/instagram/2018-09-26-too-many-apple-watch-straps.md

 tags: [Instagram]
 date: 2018-09-26
 ---
-<i class="fa fa-instagram" aria-hidden="false"></i> Well, I’m happy the new Apple Watch is compatible with the old straps.
+Well, I’m happy the new Apple Watch is compatible with the old straps.

 Because I have too many Apple Watch straps.
 <!-- more -->